AARP CT Livable Communities Grant Request for Proposal

-AARP Connecticut will continue to expand on the national AARP Community Challenge with the second year of its local “Livable Communities Grant Program” dedicated to funding “quick-action” projects in Connecticut communities.
+AARP Connecticut is expanding on the national AARP Community Challenge Grant with a third year of its local “Livable Communities Grant Program” dedicated to funding “quick-action” projects in Connecticut communities.
 The grant program is part of AARP’s Livable Communities initiative that aims to help neighborhoods, towns and cities to become great places for people of all ages.

 The AARP Connecticut Livable Communities Grant Program is open to incorporated organizations that are 501(c)(3) or 501(c)(4) nonprofits and Connecticut government entities who seek to make improvements in their neighborhood or community in Connecticut.